pldn/LDWizard-old/README.md

 <dl>
   <dt>Import component</dt>
-  <dd>Used for uploading the tabular source data.</dd>
+  <dd>The component that is used to upload tabular source data.</dd>
-  <dt>Transformation Wizard</dt>
+  <dt>Transformation component</dt>
-  <dd>The main GUI component that allows users to specify a transformation to standards-compliant Linked Data.</dd>
+  <dd>The component that is used to specify the data transformation from the tabular source format to a standards-compliant Linked Data.</dd>
   <dt>Export component</dt>
-  <dd>Allows Linked Data and/or the transformation script to be exported to the local file system.</dd>
+  <dd>The component that allows the transformed Linked Data, the transformation script, and the tabular source data to be downloaded to the local file system.</dd>
   <dt>Publish component</dt>
-  <dd>Allows the Linked Data, tabular source data, and transformation script to be published in an online triple store.</dd>
+  <dd>The component that allows the transformed Linked Data, the transformation script, and the tabular source data to be published in an online Linked Data environment.</dd>
 </dl>

 <figure id="FlowDiagramforLDWizard">
   <img src="/docs/img/FlowDiagramforLDWizard.svg">
   <figcaption>
-    Figure 4 ― Flow chart of the LD Wizard process.
-The process is subdivided into four components.
+    Figure 4 ― Schematic overview of the overall LD Wizard process.
+The overall process is subdivided into sub-processes that correspond to the four LD Wizard components.
   </figcaption>
 </figure>

+The following subsections specify the four LD Wizard components in more detail.

 ### 4.1 Import component

-The import component ([Figure 5](#ImportComponent)) is the LD Wizard component that is used for uploading the tabular source data.
+The import component ([Figure 5](#ImportComponent)) allows a generic user to provide the initial information that is needed in order to start a data transformation.

 <figure id="ImportComponent">
   <img src="/docs/img/ImportComponent.svg" width="70%" height="50%">
   <figcaption>
-    Figure 5 ― Flow chart overview of the LD Wizard import component process.
+    Figure 5 ― Schematic overview of the LD Wizard import process.
   </figcaption>
 </figure>

 ### 4.1.1 Description and Priority

-The _import component_ allows the initial information that is needed by LD Wizard to be specified by an end-user.

-There are two kinds of initial information that a user might provide:
+The import component allows the initial information that is needed by an LD Wizard Application to be specified by a generic user.
+There are two kinds of initial information that a generic user might provide:

-1. Exactly one tabular source data file (required; high priority).
+1. Exactly one tabular source data file (required, high priority).
-2. At most one script file (optional; low priority).
+2. At most one transformation script file (optional, low priority).

-There are two ways in which this initial information can be imported by a user:
+There are two ways in which this initial information can be provided by a user:

-1. Import from a local file.
+1. Import from a local file (high priority).
-2. Import from a remote URL.
+2. Import from a remote HTTPS URL (low priority).

 #### 4.1.1.a Tabular source data formats
-Priority: low

 In order to keep things simple, tabular source data is expected to be available in a CSV format (see [Section 4.1.1.b](#csv-upload)).
 At the same time, there are many other formats for storing tabular source data.
 Specifically, more advanced tabular formats like [Office Open XML Workbook](#https://en.wikipedia.org/wiki/Office_Open_XML) and [OpenDocument Spreadsheet](#https://en.wikipedia.org/wiki/OpenDocument_technical_specification) are popular in the wider user group that LD Wizard seeks to address.